ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 In addition - add the link to the Github Issue in which the code table request was approved.
 For example:

 ```<a href="https://github.com/ArctosDB/arctos/issues/4016" class="newWinLocal">Github Issue</a>```

+ - **Available for Public View** is part of the request template and directs the developer to have the values part of the public display, such as Agent profile in the case of ```ctaddress_type```.
+This also should be part of its definition.
+Not all address types are viewable publicly such as email addresses but authority links to Wikidata or Library of Congress are.

 ### Media Relationships